Events

 Pick images of 3-5 alumni, combine them to create a collage with question marks on top of each image, and then post it as a challenge for alumni to guess the names of the people mentioned in the post.
 To make it more interesting, provide hints.
 For example, if one of the names to be guessed is "Sarah", you can drop the letters ‘S’, ‘R’, and ‘H’ as a clue.
 Such campaigns not only get you visibility but also encourage your alumni to take action by responding to the challenge you’ve thrown at them.

-When it comes to promoting your reunions, there’s no limit to all that you can do.
+When it comes to promoting your alumni reunions, there’s no limit to all that you can do.
 Here’s a list of techniques for increasing alumni participation to your reunions that have brought success to over a hundred institutions.

 Oops!
 Something went wrong while submitting the form